 - This relief will apply to all information requests issued between March 11, 2020 and May 22, 2020, regardless of the funding year for which those requests relate.

 On March 13, 2020, FCC Chairman Pai announced the Keep Americans Connected Pledge to help ensure that Americans do not lose their broadband or telephone connectivity because of the COVID-19 pandemic.
 More than 750 broadband and telephone service providers and trade associations have taken the Pledge, which includes the commitment that providers open their Wi-Fi hotspots to any American who needs them.
-With the initial pledge expiring on May 12, 2020, Chairman Pai recently announced its extension until June 30, 2020 and encouraged all providers to extend their commitments until that date.
+While the pledge expired on June 30, 2020, Chairman Pai has encouraged all providers not to disconnect customers as they transition out of the pledge.

 - Keep Americans Connected Pledge